-Government Offices for the Regions were established across England in 1994.
+Government offices for the regions (GOR) were established across England in 1994.

-Reflecting a number of government departments they aim to work in partnership with local people and organisations in order to maximise prosperity and the quality of life within their area.
+Reflecting a number of government departments, their aim was to work in partnership with local people and organisations in order to maximise prosperity and the quality of life within their area.

-In 1996 the regions covered, known as Government Office Regions, became the primary classification for the presentation of regional statistics.
+In 1996 the GORs became the primary classification for the presentation of regional statistics.

-At creation there were ten GORs but in 1998 Merseyside was merged with the rest of the North West.
+There were originally ten GORs, but in 1998 Merseyside was merged with the rest of the North West.

-GORs are built up of complete counties/unitary authorities so although they are subject to change they always reflect administrative boundaries as at the end of the previous year.
+GORs were built up of complete counties/unitary authorities, so although they were subject to change, they always reflected administrative boundaries as at the end of the previous year.

-Scotland, Wales and Northern Ireland are not subdivided into GORs but are listed with them as regions in UK-wide statistical comparisons.
+Scotland, Wales and Northern Ireland were not subdivided into GORs but are listed with them as regions in UK-wide statistical comparisons.

 After the Comprehensive Spending Review, it was confirmed that the GORs would close on 31 March 2011, shifting focus away from regions to local areas.

-However, there is still a requirement to maintain a regional level geography for statistical purposes.
+However, there is still a requirement to maintain a region-level geography for statistical purposes.

-The GSS Regional and Geography Committee have agreed that from 1 April 2011, the former GORs should be simply referred to as ‘Regions’.
+The GSS Regional and Geography Committee (GSS RGC) agreed that from 1 April 2011, the former GORs should be simply referred to as 'regions'.

-These areas will retain the names, codes and boundaries of the former GORs.
+These areas retain the names, codes and boundaries of the former GORs.

 They are now rarely used, and are certainly no longer 'Standard'.

-The eight SSRs are also based on whole administrative units, but do not have any administrative function.
+The eight SSRs were also based on whole administrative units, but did not have any administrative function.

-Most SSRs have the same names and boundaries as the GORs, but there are the following differences:
+Most SSRs had the same names and boundaries as the GORs, but there are the following differences:

-the North SSR consists of the North East GOR together with Cumbria (which is part of the North West GOR)
+The North SSR consisted of the North East GOR together with Cumbria (which was part of the North West GOR).

-London does not exist as an SSR in its own right; instead it is part of the South East SSR
+London did not exist as an SSR in its own right; instead it was part of the South East SSR.

-the East of England GOR does not exist as an SSR.
-Norfolk, Suffolk, Cambridgeshire and Peterborough form the East Anglia SSR; the rest of the GOR is part of the South East SSR
+The East of England GOR did not exist as an SSR.
+Norfolk, Suffolk, Cambridgeshire and Peterborough formed the East Anglia SSR; the rest of the GOR was part of the South East SSR.

-the Yorkshire and The Humber GOR covers the same area as the Yorkshire and Humberside SSR.
+The Yorkshire and The Humber GOR covered the same area as the Yorkshire and Humberside SSR.